rohiithh/rohiithh/README.md

 - 👀 I’m interested in 'How Organisation work', 'Building products with social impact'& 'Mechatronics'.
 - 🌱 I’m currently learning Data Analysis-Data Science.
 - 💞️ I’m looking to collaborate on working on Data to draw insights, to make processes better.
-- 📫 How to reach me @ARohithrdy on Twitter.
+- 📫 How to reach me @theroohith on Twitter.

 <!---
 rohiithh/rohiithh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.